DataDog/system-tests/docs/architecture/overview.md

   - Sampling rates from the agent are respected when not explicitly configured
   - All tracer libraries log consistent diagnostic information at startup

+## How do I add a new test?

+The default folder to add new tests is `./tests`.

+The framework used for running tests is [pytest](https://docs.pytest.org/).

+For a test to be run, it must have the filename prefix `test_`.

+Follow the example provided within `./tests/template_test.py` if you are unfamiliar with pytest.

 ## How do I troubleshoot a failing test?

 The first method of troubleshooting should be to inspect the logs folder.